Best of Brick

 Before the pandemic, there were question marks next to the city’s gifted and talented program.
 And while there were major changes to the admissions process with the elimination of screening, it appears the program will remain during Mayor Eric Adams and School Chancellor Banks’ tenure, Aronow says.

 The program was also broadly expanded, Aronow points out.
-“G&T will now be in every district starting with kindergarten, one can apply in kindergarten through third grade and there is a new special third grade entry point as well.”
+“G&T will now be in every district starting with kindergarten, one can apply in kindergarten through fourth grade, and there is a new special third-grade entry point as well.”
+Note that to get into a grade-three G&T program, the top 10 percent of second graders in each school will be invited to apply based on their grades in English, math, science, and social studies.

-Parents’ experiences with the new admission procedure has varied widely, with some parents feeling like their child was shut out of the process.
-In addition, while eligibility for the program was expanded—now several thousands more make the cut, Adams says, only 100 seats have been added.
+Parents’ experiences with the new admission procedure have varied widely, with some reporting feeling like their child was shut out of the process.
+In addition, while eligibility for the program was expanded—now several thousands more students make the cut, Adams says—only 100 seats have been added.

-There are still citywide G&T schools—Anderson School on the Upper West Side, NEST+M on the Lower East Side, TAG (Talented and Gifted School for Young Scholars) in East Harlem, Brooklyn School of Inquiry in Bensonhurst, and PS/IS 300, The 30th Avenue School on two campuses in Astoria—and district programs, but in last two years all G&T applicants have been eligible for both programs instead of admission being based on grades.
+Besides district programs, there are citywide G&T schools—The Anderson School on the Upper West Side, NEST+M (New Explorations into Science, Technology and Math) on the Lower East Side, TAG (Talented and Gifted School for Young Scholars) in East Harlem, Brooklyn School of Inquiry in Bensonhurst, and PS/IS 300, The 30th Avenue School on two campuses in Astoria.
+But in the last three years, all G&T applicants have been eligible for both programs instead of admission being based on grades.

 “Now there’s no distinction.
 Everyone is in the same pot—it’s just a random lottery," Adams says.